online-ml/beaver/README.md

 ✔ [*Interfaces all the way down*](https://vadosware.io/post/building-an-interface-with-one-implementation-is-unquestionably-right/) • you can plug in your existing message broker, stream processor, model store, etc. At least, that's the idea.

-✔ *Batteries included* • default infrastructure and monitoring are provided if needed.
+✔ *Batteries included* • default infrastructure and monitoring are at your disposal.

 ## 🤱 Getting started